 Abstract

-There is much research on the topic of identifying efficient experimental designs (Hauser & Rao, 2002).
+There is much research on the topic of identifying efficient experimental designs (Hauser & Rao, 2002) that require the fewest experiments to extract the most information.
 The current standard seems to be D-error, the geometric mean of the eigenvalues of the covariance matrix (D-efficiency is the inverse of D-error) (Kuhfeld, Huber, & Zwerina, 1996).
 Thus, the goal of an efficient design is to minimize D-error (thus maximizing D-efficiency).
 It has been shown that D-efficient designs satisfy four principles: orthogonality, level balance, minimal overlap, and utility balance.
-One method to achieve this is to use the Fedorov algorithm, an exhaustive search method, to optimize the D-efficiency of a set of candidates with respect to the set of all possible candidates.
-Typically, the Fedorov Algorithm is unable to deal with constraints, such as constraints on level balance.
+The Fedorov algorithm is an exhaustive search method developed in 1969, which optimizes the D-efficiency of a set of candidates with respect to the set of all possible candidates.
+Typically, the Fedorov Algorithm is unable to deal with constraints within the design matrix, such as constraints on level balance.
 Here, we have added constraints to the design of the algorithm and it gave an implementable solution.
-We have accomplished this through two methods, an analytical method, explicitly incorporating constraints into the problem, and a numerical method, using a genetic algorithm.
+We have accomplished this through two methods: an analytical method, explicitly incorporating constraints into the problem, and a numerical method, using a genetic algorithm.
 We have found that though the proposed analytical method does converge, it runs into computation overhead problems with larger candidate sets.
-As well, the genetic algorithm .
+The genetic algorithm will identify approximate solutions, but as a stochastic search method, cannot guarantee the optimal constrained D-efficient design.

 Introduction: